Cloverdale

 Cloverdale's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Health data shows relatively positive outcomes for Cloverdale residents.
-Prevalence of common health conditions is quite low among the general population but higher than the national average among older, at-risk cohorts.
+Health data shows Cloverdale residents have relatively positive health outcomes.
+Prevalence of common conditions is low among the general population but higher than national averages in older, at-risk cohorts.

-Private health cover rate is approximately 52% of the total population (~5,168 people), slightly leading that of the average SA2 area and trailing Greater Perth's 56.5%.
-Mental health issues and arthritis are the most common medical conditions in the area, affecting 7.4 and 6.8% of residents respectively.
-73.0% of residents declare themselves completely clear of medical ailments, compared to 73.7% across Greater Perth.
-The area has 13.5% of residents aged 65 and over (1,340 people).
-Health outcomes among seniors present some challenges and require more attention than the broader population.
+Private health cover rate is approximately 52% (around 5,179 people), slightly above the average SA2 area and lower than Greater Perth's 56.5%.
+The most prevalent medical conditions are mental health issues (7.4%) and arthritis (6.8%).
+About 73.0% of residents report no medical ailments, similar to Greater Perth's 73.7%.
+Around 13.5% of residents are aged 65 and over (1,343 people).
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health